vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Open **Visual Studio Code**.

+    > **NOTE**: You may find it helpful to maximize the Visual Studio Code application window.

 1. On the **File** menu, click **Open Folder**

 1. In the Open Folder dialog, navigate to the lab 15 Starter folder.

-    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
-The extracted folder structure includes the following folder path:
+   On the step before reaching the lab instructions, you downloaded the GitHub repository containing lab resources for this lab.
+The folder structure includes the following folder path:

     * Allfiles
         * Labs